GrosSacASac/JavaScript-Set-Up/README.md

 ##Hello

-Here is the setup I will be using for my future JavaScript projects. ➳
+Here is the set up I will be using for my future JavaScript projects. ➳